Why Does My Boat Engine Use Too Much Fuel? (Marine Diesel Efficiency Guide)

 8. Exhaust Restriction

 Restricted exhaust flow increases engine load and reduces efficiency.
+This forces the engine to burn more fuel to maintain output.

 - Clogged mixing elbow